MattE444/Portfolio-Projects-AWS/4. Add feedback form to website and include AWS storage and alerts/README.md

    - OK this did not go well.
    - See issues below for more details but we are eliminating the text message part of the project as its a lot more difficult than I would have guessed.
 3. SES setup
    - Again I had to register my email address.
 I was a little unsure if I was about to go down the same rabbithole as the text messages but thankfully no.
    - Added my email address to SES, was sent a verification email and clicked on the link to complete the registration.
 4. Create the Lambda Function
    - Created a simple lambda function
    - Code (python) was added courtesy of ChatGPT again.
 I did need to add my email address and S3 location for the submissions archive.
 5. Set Lambda IAM permissions
    - Added both S3 and SES full access permissions to the role that was created when I created the Lambda function.
 6. Create API Gateway
    - I created an HTTP API
    - Added my Lambda from above for the integration
    - Added a route with method: POST and path: feedback/
+7. Add the Form to the Website
+   - Again ChatGPT supplied the code for the form and js
+   - I also had ChatGPT update both the index.html and style.css code to make everything look the same.
+   -

 ## Issues
 I had main issues with completing this.